MADS-group/tarjan/README.md

 - The fourth parameter is the variance of number of edge for each node.
 - An example use in the root directory `./tarjan/` is as follows:
 `./bin/rsg.out ./data/random-graph.bin 1000 15 0.5`.
-### Tile
+### rgg: Random Graph Generator
-- This tool generates a graph starting from a seed, representation of the `graph.h` library.
+- This tool generates a tile graph starting from a seed, representation of the `graph.h` library.
 This tool uses an interger n to generate a graph with 2^n replicas of the seed keeping all the edges already present in the seed, in addition edges are added between the different seeds of the final graph following the probability passed.
 - To use this tool, we run the program in the `tarjan/bin/` folder after compilation, `./bin/rgg.out`.
 - The first parameter is the path of seed graph `./tarjan/data/seed.bin`.
 - The second parameter is the path of graph generated `./tarjan/data/tile-graph.bin`.